 Once a treatment plan has been decided upon, the professional will make sure that family members, pets and neighbors are safe and then use various treatments to eliminate the nest or the pests.
-The exception to this is if there is a honey bee hive, since honey bees should be removed alive if at all possible, and that may require working with a local beekeeping cooperative or bee expert.
+The exception to this is if there is a honeybee hive, which may require working with a local beekeeping cooperative or bee expert.

-When the nest has been killed off, the professional will make sure that it is removed if accessible, and then offer advice and counsel for making sure there is no return of the problem.
+When the nest has been removed, your pest specialist will offer advice and counsel for making sure there is no return of the problem.

-If there are no allergy concerns, the best bet in dealing with pests like bees on the property is just to leave them alone.
+If there are no allergy concerns, the best way to deal with pests like bees on the property is just to leave them alone.
 Of course, there are always extenuating circumstances, and if they become a threat to home and property, they can be removed.
 However, bees are beneficial to the environment and do not actively seek out people to sting.
 They will generally only sting if their nest it threatened.
 So, finding out where the hive is located is important and once found, that area should be avoided.
 The bees will go about their business and leave you alone.

 Avoid the nests and do not disturb the insects and you will be left alone as we are not on the diets of any of the stinging pests.
 Even scorpions and Fire Ants are not actively seeking people to sting, but will do so to defend themselves.

 Remember if you have any concerns about any stinging insects, call in the Western Exterminator experts who can help diagnose the problem, find the nests, remove the pests and then offer methods of prevention.
 Be sure to contact us and set up an appointment with one of our stinging pest experts.